menandmice/micetro_docs/guides/user-manual/networks.rst

 1. Select network(s) you wish to remove.

-2. Select :guilabel:`Delete network` on either the :guilabel:`Action` or the row :guilabel:`...` menu.
+2. Select :guilabel:`Delete network` on either the :guilabel:`Action` or the Row :guilabel:`...` menu.

 3. You are prompted to confirm your decision to delete the(se) network(s).
 Click :guilabel:`Yes` to delete the range, or :guilabel:`No` to cancel.